Find Top-Rated Heat Pump Installation Contractors in USA

 Evaporator Coil

-The evaporator coil absorbs heat from indoor air in cooling mode and releases heat indoors in heating mode.
+The evaporator coil works with the air handler to condition the air inside.
 It's another essential component of the refrigeration cycle.

 Reversing Valve